-The Group is subject to the MCIT which is computed at 2% of gross income, as defined under the tax regulations or RCIT, whichever is higher.
+The Group is subject to the MCIT which is computed at 2% of gross income net of allowable deductions, as defined under the tax regulations or RCIT, whichever is higher.
 SPTT's MCIT was higher than RCIT in 2014.
 PPIPC's MCIT was higher than RCIT for the years 2013 and 2012.
 PPMI's MCIT was higher than RCIT for all the years presented.